WHAT GOLD DOESN'T TARNISH?

 Tarnished gold can look dull, dark, and lifeless.
 The loss of luster is the main visual sign that gold has tarnished.
 When gold tarnishes, it loses its shine and looks more like a piece of metal than a precious metal.
 Gold tarnish results from a chemical reaction between the gold and other materials, such as oxygen or sulfur.
 The type of tarnish depends on the element that causes it.
 For example, oxygen causes black tarnish, while sulfur causes yellow or brown tarnish.

 WILL GOLD TARNISH IN WATER?

-One of the most common questions about tarnished gold is whether it will occur in water.
-The answer is yes; this will occur for alloyed gold.
+Yes, alloyed gold tarnishes in water.
 Moisture can contribute to the tarnishing process, but the rate at which gold tarnishes in water varies depending on the type of water and other factors.

 HOW DO YOU PREVENT GOLD TARNISH?

 Gold is a beautiful and valuable metal, but it can also be prone to tarnish.
 Tarnish is a discoloration that occurs when you expose alloyed gold to moisture or other chemicals.
 Fortunately, there are several things you can do to prevent your gold jewelry from tarnishing.

 DOES GOLD-FILLED TARNISH?